ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 ## Shield

-Note: Shield's pistols can be fired as fast as you can press FIRE.
-You'll sacrifice accuracy for huge DPS, which is very effective at close range.
+_TIP: Pistols can be fired as fast as you can press FIRE.
+You'll sacrifice accuracy for huge DPS, which is very effective at close range._

 P226 now reloads the fastest of all Shield's guns.

-The 1911 Pistol is vanilla Shield's best gun.
+1911 is vanilla Shield's best gun.
 It's been left unchanged, with other guns being balanced around it.

-The F7AP Pistol is unchanged too.
+F7AP is unchanged too.
 It has a very high fire rate, remarkable acurracy, and high AP.

-The SWAT Revolver now a beast.
+SWAT Revolver now a beast.
 Like the 1911, it can now 2-STK, and deals good damage against armor.

 SMG Assault Ultimate has been heavily buffed.
 It lasts longer, does more damage, and provides Shield with a new way to shred armor.

 - ALL PISTOLS:
  - [ ] Increase fire rate
- - [ ] Minimum 1 AP (some pistols had 0)
+ - [ ] Minimum 1 AP (some pistols had 0) {MAYBE}
 - G17 Pistol: _Unchanged_
 - P226 Pistol:
   - [x] Reload speed decreased (1.35 > 1, lowest in class)